Jixabon/Aviation-Altitudes/README.md

 ### Share/Bookmark

-A link to share your settings configuration.
+A link to share your configuration.

 ### Developer